NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

   * Removed the mega-menu-scroll class and set subnav max open height to 450px
   * Updated font size and line height for submenu list items and titles
   * Re-adjusted subnav max open height to 460px and line height of sub-nav-mega class to 1.1em to accomodate largest spanish mega menu list items
+  * updated right margin of sub-nav-mega ul to 3% to increase space between columns in the megamenu list

 ## [WCMSFEQ-1136] Webpack 4 Update
 ### Content Changes